pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You could go ask Python·Org people to learn to auto-complete your Turtle Logo Input as strongly as we do.
-They already run with some understanding of abbreviations.
+They already run with some understanding of a few abbreviations.
 For example, they do understand

     t.fd(100)